 Is Organic Necessary?

 With green beans in particular, we highly recommend choosing organic.
 That’s because along with strawberries and peppers, green beans are one of the most heavily sprayed crops in conventional agriculture.
-Want some disturbing information on what exactly is on your conventional green beans?
-Click here!
+It may be hard to stomach, but understanding exactly what is on your conventional green beans is incredibly important.

 Worried about insects on organic produce?
 Organic growers have a variety of “clean” methods for keeping insect pests under control, and it really does make a difference in health and taste to go the extra organic mile when buying green beans.